chengyucatch/chingchuan-chen.github.com/_posts/2015-04-07-how-to-compile-R-with-mkl.md

 make && make check
 make install
 exit
+# remove the R installed previously
 sudo rm /usr/lib/libR.so
 sudo rm -r /usr/lib/R
 sudo rm -r /usr/bin/R
 sudo rm -r /usr/bin/Rscript
+# optional to change the right to write the directory of R
-sudo chown -R celest /usr/local/lib/R
+# sudo chown -R celest /usr/local/lib/R
 {% endhighlight %}

-然後他就會幫你把R安裝於usr/local/lib/R中，你之前如果有安裝過R，就記得把/usr/lib/R的目錄刪掉。

-5. 測試結果
+The new installation of R will be in the `usr/local/lib/R`.

+4. test for Intel C++ compiler and Intel MKL

 {% highlight R %}
    R Benchmark 2.5